 Movement Voter Project (MVP) works to strengthen progressive power at all levels of government by helping donors – big and small – to support the best and most promising LOCAL community-based organizations in key states – with a focus on youth and communities of color.
 We support hundreds of incredible organizations that BOTH turn out unlikely voters AND organize communities to grow their power and create transformation – from policy to the streets.
 We believe that supporting local “movement vote” groups is both the most effective AND most cost-effective strategy to transform our country.

 We are helping thousands of donors support hundreds of local groups in 40 states to get out the vote, win on issues, and develop organizing teams in their communities.
-We are re-launching MVP as a decentralized platform that empowers individuals and teams everywhere to donate, spread the word, and organize support – from bake sales to board rooms – to make local grassroots organizing the most powerful force in the country.
+We have re-launched MVP as a decentralized platform that empowers individuals and teams everywhere to donate, spread the word, and organize support – from bake sales to board rooms – to make local grassroots organizing the most powerful force in the country.
 MVP is just getting started and we invite you to join the movement and throw down with us to make this vision real.

 movements + elections = winning.

 There are thousands of grassroots organizations and networks working towards building a true democracy – and to move the U.S. forward on issues of economic fairness, racial justice, immigrants rights, women’s rights, LGBT rights, access to healthcare, and environmental sustainability.
 But not nearly enough direct funding or individual donations go to these groups.
 In the meantime, over a billion dollars is spent each election cycle on TV ads and consultants.
 Movement Voter Project is here to change that!

 At MVP, we believe in organizing and organizers.
 We know that the way to win is by working at the intersections of social movements, grassroots communities, and elections to ensure that the 2020 WAVE is as gigantic as possible and build long-term progressive power.
 Our job is to: